 [19:13] Turf Wars Among Different Overlapping Specialties

-In terms of turf wars between over these things, Miranda thinks it depends on what is considered the standard of care in your community.
+In terms of turf wars between over these things, Melinda thinks it depends on what is considered the standard of care in your community.
 She joined an already existing practice that had been in business since she came there in 2006.
 So it was already well established and well respected.

 That being said, she definitely hears about a lot of turf wars, especially probably between ENT that are offering allergy shots and allergic rhinitis care versus allergists that are offering allergy shots and allergic rhinitis care.“Ultimately, it's about building those relationships and building that trust.”Click To Tweet

 [21:10] Opportunities Outside of Clinical Medicine for Allergy-Immunology